Kopelson/AjaxWeatherApp/README.md

 ![localstorage](https://user-images.githubusercontent.com/57735283/95258015-013d6d80-07da-11eb-845e-39c3c0250d03.gif)

 <p>Local storage is used to save user searches.
 When the window first loads the default city names will appear in the list.
 This list is then saved to local storage
  to be reused when the window is reopened.
-Everytime the user searches a city, the name of the city will be capitalized, saved in the list, and local storage is updated with the list of city names.</p>
+Every time the user searches a city, the name of the city will be capitalized, saved in the list, and local storage is updated with the list of city names.</p>

 ## Credits